Order-invariant measures on fixed causal sets: Faithful and Non-faithful Processes

 To see that a process defined in this way is order-invariant, observe that, if $a_1\cdots a_k$ is an ordered stem of $P$, then $\mu(E(a_1a_2\cdots a_k)) = f(a_1)f(a_2) \cdots f(a_k)$, which depends only on the stem $\{a_1,\dots, a_k\}$, and not on the order of its elements. \end{proof}

-One can show, using the same ideas as in Example~3, that faithful extremal order-invariant measures on an upward-branching forest are in 1-1 correspondence with flows through the forest.
+One can show, using the same ideas as in Example~1, that faithful extremal order-invariant measures on an upward-branching forest are in 1-1 correspondence with flows through the forest.

 A specific example is that where $P=(Z,<)$ is a countable union $\bigcup_{i=1}^\infty C_i$ of infinite chains.
 In this case, an extremal order-invariant measure is specified by a probability distribution on the index set $\N$: given non-negative numbers $p_1,p_2, \cdots$ summing to~1, an order-invariant process on $P$ is defined by the rule that, at each step, the next element in chain $C_i$ is chosen with probability $p_i$, independent of all other choices.
 This process is faithful if all the $p_i$ are positive.
-This is the first example we have seen of a faithful order-invariant measure on a causal set $P$ containing an infinite antichain.
+This is an example of a faithful order-invariant measure on a causal set $P$ containing an infinite antichain.

 To conclude this section, we discuss the case where $\mu$ is an order-invariant measure on $P =(Z,<)$, and an element $b\in Z$ is in the random set $\Xi$ with probability strictly between~0 and~1.
 In this situation, we can construct two new causet measures $\mu^+$ and $\mu^-$ on $P$ by conditioning on the events $b \in \Xi$ and $b \notin \Xi$ respectively: